 State Pension Calculator to check when yours is due.

 Don't forget, you only qualify for the full state pension if you've got enough years of National Insurance contributions.
 If you've got a private pension, you may be able to keep working and take it later, so check with your provider.

 How much will my state pension be?
 Find out how much you can get and when it increases

 Though the system's complex, it's vital to understand where you fit in to ensure you won't be living on less than you have to.

 How much is the full basic state pension?

 £110.15 a week for individuals with the full number of qualifying NI years.

-£176.15 for couples where only one person qualifies for the full state pension and the other gets a reduced pension (otherwise you both get the single person amount each).
+£176.15 for couples where only one person qualifies for the full state pension and the other gets a reduced pension (or you each get the single person amount).

 What's the Second State Pension?
 You might also qualify for this at official retirement age, but it works differently.
 Only some are entitled to it, and you'll need to have been employed, rather than self-employed, to get it.
 Yet changes are afoot: